Augmented Reality Transforms eLearning

 Tim Cook, from Apple, recently said,”Virtual reality sort of encloses and immerses the person into an experience that can be really cool, but probably has a lower commercial interest over time.”
 What Cook is notably picking up on is that while virtual reality is a closed experience (likely to find its biggest applications in entertainment), augmented reality is in the world and likely to especially take hold in educational and workplace settings.

 Usually, when we think about computers and eLearning, we think about screen time and this may bring to mind a bunch of couch potatoes.
 With augmented reality, eLearning can be incredibly active too.
 A 2014 article in WIRED Magazine, emphasized,”AR adventures that layer mysteries, stories, and puzzle-solving over unpredictable environments – a.k.a. their backyards.
 Simply embracing mobility and spatial interactions can get kids up and moving.”
-Examples of active AR include Ingress, a game developed at Nantic Labs, that involves players in complicated sci-fi stories and entails actual travel, and of course, the wildly popular Pokemon phenomenon.
+Examples of active AR include Ingress from Nantic Labs; the game offers players a chance to exploresci-fi stories and entails actual travel and even a Pokemon element.
 However, augmented reality transforms eLearning on some surprisingly levels too.

 “It may sound crazy, but I’m actually exploring how to use AR in my physical education classes,” says Calvin Clark.
 Clark is currently completing his bachelor of education and hopes to soon find full-time work as a middle school physical education teacher.
 He explains, “I did an undergraduate degree in computer science, but I’m a jock at hear and really wanted to work with kids.
 There’s a lot of affordable AR applications on the market now, so I’m thinking about how to use these to get a bunch of 12 year old kids outside and running 3 to 5 miles during one class.
 I’ve already had some really successful experiments with AR in this context, and I think it has huge potential.”